EUROYoung/euroyoung.github.io/_pages/resourcesfiles.md

 permalink: /resourcesfiles/
 ---

-Here you can find files associated to the presentation of plenary speakers (aong other documents).
+Here you can find files associated to the presentation of plenary speakers, among other documents.

 <h1 id="2025">EUROYoung 2025-Naples, IT.</h1>